marius00/LogitechLuaParser/README.md

 * Example script ([example.lua](./Logitech/Resources/example.lua))

 ### Missing/TODO:
-* Send focus events to Lua, to detect when the game loses/regains focus

 * Macro support?
 (Undecided, is it even possible?)
 * Reset the LUA script on command (currently crashes if called)
 * Anonymous usage stats (webstats)